anuk909/fast-bert/README.md

 # Fast BERT

-Quantize, benchmark, and evaluate DistilBERT models for sentiment classification.
+Quantize, benchmark, and evaluate Bert models for sentiment classification.

 This project demonstrates how to optimize transformer models using: